YOU ARE EXPLORING

-Medical students inquiring to participate in otolaryngology research can meet with Dr. Jonathan Ting, Clinical Research Director.
+Medical students inquiring to participate in otolaryngology research can meet with Jonathan Ting, MD, MS, MBA, director of Clinical Research.
 Email Judy Otter for an appointment.

 Otolaryngology faculty are vested in each student’s success.
 They actively provide informal mentorship to students interested in otolaryngology and will meet one-on-one to discuss how best to succeed in the field.

-Medical students inquiring an otolaryngology faculty mentorship can meet with Dr. Elisa Illing, Faculty Mentorship Liaison.
+Medical students inquiring an otolaryngology faculty mentorship can meet with Elisa Illing, MD, faculty mentorship liaison.
 Email Jane Adamson for an appointment.

 The Department of Otolaryngology – Head and Neck Surgery encourages students who are highly interested in a residency at IU School of Medicine to visit the program through a senior elective.
 Visiting students must submit requests for rotation through the AAMC Visiting Student Application Service.
 Located on the AAMC site under “Services,” the Visiting Student Application Service is an AAMC application designed for medical students to apply for senior electives at U.S. medical schools and teaching hospitals.